Options to deactivate your website subscription.

-Will my site appear in search engine search results after I cancel?
+Will my site appear in search engine search results after my subscription ends?

-After you cancel your site subscription, your site won't be indexed further because it won’t be public.
+After your site subscription ends, search engines won't index your site anymore, because it won’t be public.
 If you don't move your site to another provider, it'll eventually disappear from search results.
 Note that this takes time, and timing can vary based on each search engine’s indexing activity.
-Squarespace has no control over removing your site from any search engine’s search results after you cancel your subscription.
+Squarespace has no control over removing your site from any search engine’s search results after you end your subscription.

 If you move your site to another provider, a search engine might index the new content after the site is active.

-What’s the difference between canceling a subscription and deleting a site?
+What’s the difference between ending a subscription and deleting a site?

 Canceling a subscription takes your site offline and stops your subscription payments.
 After your site is canceled, its content is marked for permanent deletion after 30 days.